nap2000/docs/cm-cases-assigned.rst

 Cases vs Assigned Records
 =========================

-Sometimes we talk about a rocord assigned to a user as a "case", however to be a proper case a survey needs to have a status value that can be marked as closed.
+Sometimes we talk about a record assigned to a user as a "case", however to be a proper case a survey needs to have a status value that can be marked as closed.
 Here are the differences in more detail.

 Assigned Record